 Circus Shows in the Alleys and Shacks of Kampala.

-The space between audience and artist will be removed.
+The space between audience and artist has been removed.
 The performers and public will be on the same level, eye-to-eye.
 Actors, dancers, jugglers, fire breathers, and acrobats will capture the audience’s emotions, as they provide a message focused on the rampant, unwanted pregnancies among young Ugandan girls and related school drop out.

 Globally, Uganda is ranked first in fertility and has the world’s youngest population, with 52% of the Ugandan people under age 15.
 A Ugandan woman, on average, will have 5.8 children during her lifetime and more than 40% of them have no access to family planning services.
 These factors put pressure on government officials who are responsible for organizing health, education and other services for a fast-growing population.
 Recent demographic forecasts predict a troubling future for Uganda.
 The current population of 39 millions is projected to reach over 100 millions by 2050 (with 15 in Kampala alone!)
 This is average annual increase of 2 millions children that need food, as well as health and education.
 This rapid increase in population will leave millions of Ugandans without vital resources and increasingly trapped in unsustainable situations.